Russell Fellows |

 Alejandro (Alex) García-Rivera is Professor of Systematic Theology at the Jesuit School of Theology at Berkeley .

 Philip Hefner currently serves as the editor-in-chief of the journal Zygon .
 He is also a former Director of the Zygon Center for Science and Religion and Professor Emeritus of Systematic Theology at the Lutheran School of Theology at Chicago .

 Antje Jackelen is the Director of the Zygon Center for Religion and Science.
 She is also Associate Professor of Systematic Theology/Religion and Science at the Lutheran School of Theology at Chicago.

-Robert John Russell is Founder and Director of CTNS and Professor of Theology and Science in Residence at the Graduate Theological Union.
+Robert John Russell is Founder and Director of CTNS and Professor of Theology and Science at the Graduate Theological Union.
 He is also co-editor of the journal Theology and Science .